 The secret to selling a house is to get people to see themselves living there; the secret to selling land is to get people to see the development potential of the land in the future.
 For example, you might want to tell buyers about how the city is growing toward the empty land, so it will be perfect to develop a new community someday, or you might show the potential buyer a geological sample that proves the land is ideal for farming.

 #4.
 It’s A Different Type Of Buyer

 When selling a house to someone, you’re usually talking to a “retail buyer” – that is, someone who is thinking about buying a home that they can live in.
-But when selling land to someone, it’s a very different kind of buyer – if you’re selling the land for recreation then it’s a retail buyer who wants to enjoy some wide open spaces; if you’re selling the land for development potential then it’s an investor who is thinking of buying the land because they can make money from it.
+But when selling a piece of land to someone, it’s a very different kind of buyer – if you’re selling the land for recreation then it’s a retail buyer who wants to enjoy some wide open spaces; if you’re selling the land for development potential then it’s an investor who is thinking of buying the land because they can make money from it.
 When you know who you are selling to, it becomes much easier to tell the right people about the potential of the property.

 Do you have land you want to sell in Detroit?
-If you’re thinking of selling and if you’re wondering why selling land is different than selling your house in Metro Detroit MI, then you might like this: We buy land in Detroit Michigan!
+If you’re thinking of selling and if you’re wondering why land is different than selling your house in Metro Detroit MI, then you might like this: We buy land in Detroit Michigan!